-5.7 Do not map privileged ports within containers (Scored)
+5.7 Ensure privileged ports are not mapped within containers (Scored)

-The TCP/IP port numbers below 1024 are considered privileged ports.
+The TCP/IP port numbers below 1024are considered privileged ports.
 Normal users and processes are not allowed to use them for various security reasons.
 Docker allows a container port to be mapped to a privileged port.

-By default, if the user does not specifically declare the container port to host port mapping, Docker automatically and correctly maps the container port to one available in 49153- 65535 block on the host.
+By default, if the user does not specifically declare the container port to host port mapping, Docker automatically and correctly maps the container port to one available in 49153-65535 block on the host.
 But, Docker allows a container port to be mapped to a privileged port on the host if the user explicitly declared it.
-This is so because containers are executed with NET_BIND_SERVICE Linux kernel capability that does not restrict the privileged port mapping.
+This is so because containers are executed with NET\BIND\SERVICE Linux kernel capability that does not restrict the privileged port mapping.
 The privileged ports receive and transmit various sensitive and privileged data.
 Allowing containers to use them can bring serious implications.

-List all the running instances of containers and their port mapping by executing the below command:
+List all running containers instances and their port mapping by executing the below command: